Monday, February 26, 2024

 The waitress–at least a decade our mother’s junior–giggled and a slight blush crept into her cheeks as she gathered our empty plates, then made her way towards the back.
 The sway of her hips was slightly more pronounced than when she had approached us, I remember thinking, or maybe it was just my imagination.

 “Geeez, mom!” my brother said under his breath.
-“I never picked you for a letcher.
+“I never picked you for a lecher.
 You sure you didn’t get something extra in that coke?
 Or is it just something that happens when you get old?”

 “Now, Jacob,” My mom replied, turning an upraised brow in his direction.
 “I want you to think good and hard about whether you really want to hear your mother expound on her sexual interests.”
 She leaned forward and, through a sideways smile, whispered just loud enough for us to hear.
 “Because I absolutely will.”